-Some will have a primary computer with the timer and tables as backup for an extra layer of safety.
+Some will have a primary computer with the timer and tables as a backup for an extra layer of safety.

 Either way, this computer will not be a waste for higher levels of diving, and it will satisfy all your needs for a recreational computer as well.

-If you want to get a better look at your dive data, a connection cord is sold to connect the puck pro to a computer, where you can download the dive data to software on your computer.
+To get a better look at your dive data, a connection cord is sold to connect the puck pro to a computer, where you can download the dive data to software on your computer.

 The Suunto Zoop Novo and Vyper Novo are very similar computers, with the Vyper offering a handful of quality of life upgrades over the zoop.

-The zoop offers a full recreational computer with 4 buttons for easy operation, and a relatively cheap price point.
+The zoop offers a full recreational computer with 4 buttons for easy operation and a relatively cheap price point.

 With a large, easy to read display and long push backlight, all the information is easily available, with the ability to scroll for additional information like time of day, water temperature, and more!

-You can plan future dive depths and times on both air and nitrox and it will calculate different no decompression limits, great for during the surface interval to see what you can do for your next dive.
+You can plan future dive depths and times on both air and nitrox and it will calculate different no-decompression limits, great for during the surface interval to see what you can do for your next dive.

 A separate cable is sold to allow you to transfer the data to your computer.

-You can log it in a number of programs, but Suunto has their own Suunto DM5 software that connects with your computer to give status, dive info, logs, and even allows you to plan dives!
+You can log it in a number of programs, but Suunto has its own Suunto DM5 software that connects with your computer to give status, dive info, logs, and even allows you to plan dives!